YoungsoonLee/kira/README.md

             "end_at" : ISODate("2018-10-10T00:00:00.000Z")
         }

-    * I Just commited the config file for assignment, I manage the configuration file separately. !!!
+    * I Just commited the config file for this assignment, I manage the configuration file separately. !!!